fowlertm/Capstone_Three/cap3_readme.md

-# "Fake"speare -- Machine Learning and the Voices of the Past.
+# "Fake"speare -- Machine Learning and the Voices of the Past
+## Trent Fowler

-## TL;DR
+## Summary

 I used neural networks to make new Shakespeare.
 My network was 'trained' on a selection of Shakespeare's work and then used its training to output new, 'fake' Shakespeare which resembles the old, real Shakespeare.